JunkZ/Matlab_Signal-Analysis/README.md

 ## Exercises

-The exercises come from the questions under the respective file "S0004E_labx.pdf".
-These might be missing
+The exercises come from the questions from the files "Exercise #.pdf" in each labs "Exercise" folder.